gelatodigital/gelato-network/README.md

 ## How Gelato works:

-At its core, Gelato gives dapp developers **(Providers)** access to a network of relay nodes **(executors),** which execute certain transactions **(actions)** on behalf of their **users**, if certain predefined **conditions** are met.
+At its core, Gelato is a network of relay nodes **(executors),** which User's can instruct to submit arbitrary transactions **(actions)** on their behalf, when certain predefined **conditions** are met.

+The only thing Executors demand before executing a transaction is to be rewarded, or at least compensated, for their execution cost.
+This is accomplished by someone depositing some ETH on the GelatoCore smart contract, which can be seen as "filling up the gas tank".
+Now if an Executor executes a transaction, the costs of the execution will be automatically deducted from the User's ETH balance on Gelato, similar to other pay-as-you-go services.

-Everyone can access the Executors' services by submitting arbitrary Tasks to them, which they will execute exactly as per the developer's specification.
+Everyone can access the Executors' services by submitting arbitrary Tasks to them, which they will execute exactly as per the User's specification.
 Executors never have custody of Users funds, they simply initiate the transaction.
 Funds are always kept either in the User's wallet or in their personal smart contract wallet (proxy contract).

-Each dapp User must have a personal smart contract wallet (proxy contract) deployed through which they interact with the Gelato protocol, in order for the dapp to be able to leverage Gelato automation for them.
-Once this requirement and a few more case-by-case details are fulfilled, dapps can let their Users submit Tasks to gelato, which will execute the requested transactions in the future.

-The only thing Executors demand before executing a transaction is to be rewarded, or at least compensated, for their execution cost.
-This is accomplished by so called "Providers" depositing ETH on gelato.
-Gelato will calculate how much gas was consumed and what the current gas price is and will pay the Executor for its accomplished work using the formula: **consumed gas \* current gas price \* exectutorRewardFactor**.
-If the execution transaction somehow failed, Providers are only liable to pay the Executors a refund for the gas costs, without a reward.
-We expect that the role of Providers will in most cases be taken by dapp developers, in order to exert control over the User experience of their Users.

-And why should end-users not prepay for future transaction executions themselves, you might ask?
-While this is certainly possible with Gelato , having to ask end-users to deposit some ETH on Gelato before their transactions get executed still sounded like bad UX to us.
-Especially because end-users would have to make accurate predictions about future gas prices, in order to have some degree of certainty that they will still have enough funds deposited on gelato, in order to pay Executors when the time has come.
-That's why we introduced the concept of **Providers**, who should abstract this complexity for the end-users.

-Gelato works together with Chainlink to provide its integration Users - notably Providers - with constantly updated, fair gas prices.
-That way Gelato Users can be sure that Executors are not charging unfair gas prices.
+Therefore, in order to enable your User's to let gelato submit transactions on their behalf in the future, someone simply has to deposit some ETH on gelato and you are good to go.

+This **someone** actually does not necessarily have to be the user himself, it can also be the developer (called **provider**), who wants to offer the user a smoother UX on their dApp, that does not require the User to pre-deposit ETH on gelato.

 ## Providers: